-The impact of running and jogging can strain on your joints, particularly if your form is less than stellar.
-Signs that you might not be practicing proper form include pain in the knees, hips or back after running or soreness in the heel.
-By taking steps to correct your running form, you might find you run faster and with less pain.
+Running and jogging can place impact and strain on your joints -- particularly if you are practicing improper form while engaging in either activity.
+Signs you may not be practicing proper form include pain in the knees, hips or back after running or soreness in the heel.
+By taking steps to correct your running form, you may find you run faster and with less pain.

-It's common for runners to make some mistakes when it comes to proper running and jogging form.
-These include putting too much bounce into your run, taking strides that are too large, landing too hard on your feet or failure to use your arms to propel you forward.
+Runners make common form errors that can lead to increased injury risk and pain, according to Mike Antoniades, a speed and conditioning coach interviewed for BBC Sport.
+Some of Antoniades common mistakes include putting too much bounce into your run, taking strides that are too large, landing too hard on your feet or failure to use your arms to propel you forward.
 Other common technique problems include jogging at a slower pace than when walking or twisting excessively from side to side.
 If possible, observe yourself running in a mirror.
 If you observe these technique errors, take steps to correct them.

 The final parts of proper running form are your chest, arms, head and shoulders.
 If you keep the back relaxed, this will help relax the shoulders as well.
 Bend your arms at your elbows, moving the arms comfortably from the shoulders.
-You can hold your palms in, and if you prefer to make a fist, refrain from letting the fist tighten,a s this can affect your breathing.
-Your head should rest over your neck with your eyes looking forward, not down on the ground.
+You can hold your palms in, and if you prefer to make a fist, refrain from letting the fist tighten -- this can affect your breathing.
+Your head should rest over your neck with your eyes looking forward -- not down on the ground.

 Breathing through your mouth and allowing your diaphragm to lift and retract for deep "belly breathing" will enhance your endurance.
 The bonus of diaphragmatic breathing is, that when you exhale, your abs contract and give your mid-section a little isometric workout.
 If erratic breathing is your bugaboo, then practice breathing patterns.
 Inhale as you take two steps and exhale for the next two.
 Depending on your lung capacity, you may be able to stretch those inhalations and exhalations over more than two steps.